TheoLvs/maths-physics-with-deep-learning/README.md

-# maths-physics-with-deep-learning
+# Mathematics and Physics experiments solved with Deep Learning

-Mathematics and Physics experiments solved with Deep Learning
+- Solving differential equations with deep learning